 Certain events might limit the ability of the Plan to transact at contract value with the contract issuer.
 These events may be different under each contract.
-Examples of such events include (1) the Plan's failure to qualify under Section 401(a) of the Internal Revenue Code (the "IRC") or the failure of the trust to be tax-exempt under Section 501(a) of the IRC, (2) premature termination of the contracts, (3) Plan termination or merger, (4) changes to the Plan's prohibition on competing investment options or (5) bankruptcy of the Plan sponsor of other Plan sponsor events (for example, divestitures or spinoffs of a subsidiary) that significantly affect the Plan's normal operations.
+Examples of such events include (1) the Plan's failure to qualify under Section 401(a) of the IRC or the failure of the trust to be tax-exempt under Section 501(a) of the IRC, (2) premature termination of the contracts, (3) Plan termination or merger, (4) changes to the Plan's prohibition on competing investment options or (5) bankruptcy of the Plan sponsor or other Plan sponsor events (for example, divestitures or spinoffs of a subsidiary) that significantly affect the Plan's normal operations.